NixOS/nix/doc/manual/src/expressions/arguments-variables.md

 2. Here we *import* the Nix expression for GNU Hello.
 The import operation just loads and returns the specified Nix expression.
-In fact, we could just have put the contents of [???](#ex-hello-nix) in `all-packages.nix` at this point.
-That would be completely equivalent, but it would make the file rather bulky.
+In fact, we could just have put the contents of the Nix expression for GNU Hello in `all-packages.nix` at this point.
+That would be completely equivalent, but it would make `all-packages.nix` rather bulky.

     Note that we refer to `../applications/misc/hello/ex-1`, not `../applications/misc/hello/ex-1/default.nix`.
 When you try to